planetguard/planetguard/PRIVACY.md

-PlanetGuard Privacy Policy
+🌐 PlanetGuard Privacy Policy

 PlanetGuard is committed to protecting your privacy.
 This policy explains what data we handle and how we ensure your information remains private.

-Information We Do Not Collect
+🚫 Information We Do Not Collect

-We do not collect, store, or share any personally identifiable information (such as name, email address, or account details).
+We want to be clear about what we never collect, store, or share:

+❌ Personally identifiable information (name, email address, account details)

-We do not track your browsing history, personal communications, financial data, health information, or authentication information.
+❌ Browsing history or personal communications

+❌ Financial or payment information

+❌ Health information

+❌ Authentication data (passwords, PINs, credentials)

-We do not sell, transfer, or use user data for advertising, marketing, or unrelated purposes.
+❌ User data for advertising, marketing, or unrelated purposes

-How PlanetGuard Works
+⚡ How PlanetGuard Works

-All phishing detection and blocking is performed locally within the extension.
+✅ All phishing detection and blocking is performed locally within the extension

-The extension checks visited URLs against our phishing protection rules.
+✅ The extension checks visited URLs against phishing protection rules

-Protection status (Active/Inactive) is managed through the PlanetGuard desktop application.
+✅ Protection status (Active/Inactive) is managed through the PlanetGuard desktop application

-External Communications
+🌍 External Communications

-The extension may make secure API requests to verify if a website is malicious.
+🔒 The extension may make secure API requests to verify if a website is malicious

-These requests are anonymous and do not contain personally identifiable information.
+🛡️ These requests are anonymous and do not include personally identifiable information

-No user data is stored on our servers.
+🗂️ No user data is stored on our servers

-Data Security
+🔐 Data Security

-Your data remains private and secure at all times.
+Your data remains private and secure at all times

-We follow industry best practices to ensure that no unauthorized access or misuse occurs.
+We follow industry best practices to prevent unauthorized access or misuse

-Changes to this Policy
+🔄 Changes to this Policy

 We may update this Privacy Policy from time to time.
-Any updates will be reflected on this page with a new “Last updated” date.
+Any updates will be reflected here with a new “Last updated” date.

-Contact Us
+📩 Contact Us

-If you have any questions about this Privacy Policy or data handling, please contact us at:
+If you have any questions about this Privacy Policy or data handling, please contact us:
-📧 myplanetguard@gmail.com
+👉 Email: myplanetguard@gmail.com